quentinLeDilavrec/WikiParser/README.md

 ### easy first, the json (tree) to sql (table) converter

-The basics are just a recursive function that for each node in the tree return an array that associate the current node name to each of his children
+The basics are just a recursive function that for each node in the tree return an array that associate the current node name to each one of his children

 ```ts
 let rec = (n:Noeud) => n.child.map(x=>